RoboRyGuy/ReTFO/Archipelago/Content/README.md

 A list of expedition names, for example "R1A1", "R8E2", and so forth.
 Each expedition name must be unique.
 Each name listed will be added as a playable level, and you will be required to clear its main (and potentially side) objectives to clear the goal.
+You are able to specify expeditions which are not normally playable, if you know their names :)
+For example, "T" would add the tutorial expedition as a required playable level.

 #### require_secondaries